Muppet Babies (1984 TV series)

-Jim Henson's Muppet Babies, commonly known by the shortened title Muppet Babies, is an American animated television series produced by Marvel Productions and Henson Associates.
+Jim Henson's Muppet Babies, commonly known by the shortened title Muppet Babies, is an American fantasy comedy animated television series produced by Marvel Productions for Jim Henson Productions.
 The show portrays toddler versions of the Muppets living together in a nursery under the care of a woman known as Nanny, involving the concepts of the power of imagination and creative problem-solving.
+The show's main target group is for children aged 2–5.
 The idea of presenting the Muppets as children appeared in a dream sequence in The Muppets Take Manhattan (1984), released two months before Muppet Babies debuted.
-The idea was a success, and Jim Henson liked the idea that it was turned into a cartoon spin-off.
+The idea was a success, and it transformed into a spin-off.

 The show aired from September 15, 1984, to November 2, 1991, as part of the Saturday-morning cartoons lineup on CBS.
-The show received praise from critics and fans, spawned a successful merchandise, and won seven Daytime Emmy Awards (including four consecutive awards for Outstanding Animated Program), as well as a Humanitas Prize.
+The show received universal acclaim for its animation, visuals, writing, humor, educational values, and appeal to younger and older audiences.
+It spawned a successful merchandise and won seven Daytime Emmy Awards (including four consecutive awards for Outstanding Animated Program), as well as a Humanitas Prize.
 Due to its popularity, the show remained on television in the United States for a decade.

-The rights are now held by The Walt Disney Company the acquisition of The Muppets franchise.
-Outside the United States, the show was distributed by Walt Disney Television.
+The rights are now held by The Walt Disney Company following the company's acquisition of The Muppets franchise in 2004.
 A reboot of the series premiered on Disney Junior on March 23, 2018.

 Premise

-Overview
+The series stars Kermit the Frog, Miss Piggy, Fozzie Bear, Animal, Scooter, Skeeter, Rowlf the Dog, and Gonzo as toddlers.
+Supporting characters include Bunsen Honeydew, Beaker, and Camilla in the form of Gonzo's stuffed chick.
+In the final two seasons, Bean Bunny and Statler and Waldorf made regular appearances.
+Several Muppets made guest appearances, including Janice as an older preteen and Kermit's nephew Robin as a tadpole.

-The Muppet Babies live in a large nursery watched over by Nanny, who is seen only from the shoulders down.
+The Muppet Babies live in a large nursery watched over by Nanny, who is seen from the neck down.
 The babies' imaginary games transition from the nursery into scenes that become "real" to the babies, such as outer space and the past.
-Often, these fantasies have the babies interact with live-action backgrounds, old films and photos, engravings, and hand-drawn backgrounds.
+The fantasies have the babies interact with live-action backgrounds, old films and photos, engravings, and hand-drawn backgrounds.
 The babies used their imaginations to have their own adventures based on everyday things and toys around them.
-They also use their imaginations to solve a problem, but occasionally their imaginations run away with them.
+They also use their imaginations to solve a problem.

-In post-credits scenes, the babies are doing something related to the episode's plot, either in their imaginations or reality, sometimes with an appearance by Nanny.
+In post-credits scenes, the babies are doing something related to the episode's plot.
 Their activities (mostly Gonzo's) are interrupted by Animal who crashes the scene in a comedic way and calls "Go bye-bye!"

-Characters

-The series stars Kermit the Frog, Miss Piggy, Fozzie Bear, Animal, Scooter, Skeeter, Rowlf the Dog, and Gonzo as the main characters in their baby counterparts.
-Scooter's twin sister, Skeeter, was unique to the Muppet Babies animated series, having no live-action puppet incarnation, although she did appear in the "Family Reunions" issues from the Boom Kids! comic adaptation of The Muppet Show.

-Supporting characters include Bunsen Honeydew, Beaker, and Camilla in the form of Gonzo's stuffed baby chick.
-In the final two seasons, Bean Bunny and Statler and Waldorf began making regular appearances.
-Several Muppets made guest appearances, including Janice as an older preteen, and Kermit's nephew Robin as a tadpole.